nathanvda/cocoon/README.markdown

 This used to have a side-effect: for each call of `link_to_add_association` a new element was added to the association.
 This is no longer the case.

 For backward compatibility we keep this option for now.
-Or if for some specific reason you would really need an object to be _not_ created on the association.
+Or if for some specific reason you would really need an object to be _not_ created on the association, for example if you did not want `after_add` callback to be triggered on the association.

 Example use: